Label-Consistent Dataset Distillation with Detector-Guided Refinement: Related Work

 \textbf{Matching-based methods} optimize distilled datasets through two primary strategies: parameter matching and distribution matching.
 Parameter matching aligns model parameters learned from both the original and synthetic datasets \cite{zhao2021datasetcondensation,liu2024att}.
 Zhao et al. \cite{zhao2020dataset} proposed matching the training gradients induced by the synthetic and real datasets to achieve comparable performance.
 In contrast, distribution matching directly aligns the distributions of learned feature representations extracted from the real and synthetic datasets \cite{zhao2023distribution,wang2022cafe}.
 Zhao et al. \cite{zhao2023dataset} employed Maximum Mean Discrepancy (MMD) as the distance metric to align the class-wise feature distributions between synthetic and real datasets.
 Wang et al. \cite{wang2022cafe} further proposed CAFE, which aligns multi-layer feature statistics to achieve more comprehensive semantic consistency.
 However, these methods still face scalability challenges on large-scale datasets like ImageNet-1K and often exhibit poor generalization across diverse network architectures.

 \textbf{Generative Methods }leverage GANs and diffusion models to synthesize surrogate datasets.
 GAN-based approaches optimize synthetic images directly in the pixel space, whereas diffusion-based methods typically operate in the latent space, enabling more efficient training and improved distillation performance.
 By synthesizing data in latent space, diffusion-based methods can produce more representative surrogate datasets while significantly reducing computational costs.
 Gu et al. \cite{gu2024efficient} introduced additional minimax criteria to train the Diffusion Transformer (DiT) model for synthesizing a high-quality surrogate dataset.
+Zou et al. \cite{zou2025vlcp} integrated class-specific textual and visual prototypes to condition the diffusion model, enabling it to synthesize representative and diverse images and thereby achieve superior performance.
 Su et al. \cite{su2024d} proposed a prototype-guided approach, where K-means clustering is applied to extract class prototypes, which are subsequently combined with label text prompts to guide image synthesis via the Latent Diffusion Model (LDM).